JoseRoca/WinFBX/docs/File Management/CMemMapFile Class.md

 # <a name="GetFileHandle"></a>GetFileHandle

-Returns the handle of the underlying disk file (it does not appli to objects created with the `MapMemory` or `MapSharedMemory` methods)..
+Returns the handle of the underlying disk file (it does not apply to objects created with the `MapMemory` or `MapSharedMemory` methods)..

 ```
 FUNCTION GetFileHandle () AS HANDLE